Is My GP/Doctor Insured?

 GP negligence can often have serious consequences, particularly when serious conditions such as cancer are missed or referrals don’t happen because of negligence.

-Our friendly team of Medical Negligence Lawyers will talk through what’s happened and quickly tell you if you have a strong claim during our Free Claims Assessment.
+Our friendly team of Medical Negligence Solicitors will talk through what’s happened and quickly tell you if you have a strong claim during our Free Claims Assessment.
 Call us on 0808 239 6043 to find out how we can help.

 References: